km5es/Drone-Project-code/README.md

 - [x] Add the ROS nodes and mission.csv file/folders as well

+- [ ] Add install geographiclib shell script

+- [ ] Add Fast-DDS tar file

+- [ ] Add mission logs folder from Drone-Nav

+- [ ] Add instruction to change the home position of the drone to Milton

 - [ ] Add 3D CAD files and RF stuff?